reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 The first 3 requests were successful and the next 7 requests failed.
 At this point the circuitbreaker opened and the subsequent requests failed by throwing `CallNotPermittedException`.

-Now, let's say we wanted the circuitbreaker to open if 70% of the calls in the last 10s took took 1s or more to complete:
+Now, let's say we wanted the circuitbreaker to open if 70% of the calls in the last 10s took 1s or more to complete:

 ```java
 CircuitBreakerConfig config = CircuitBreakerConfig